woges/UDACITY-self-driving-car/term1_project2_traffic_sign_classifier/README.md

 All images from the training, validation and testing set are normalize, so that the range of the data is between 0.0 and 1.0, corresponding to the RGB values 0 to 255.

 The training and validation set was already split by using the pickle data sets provided.
-Augmentation of the training set is created offline with various techniques like shifting, rotation, zomming, etc.
+Augmentation of the training set is created offline with various techniques like shifting, rotation, zooming, etc.

 The convolutional neural network looks like this, with three convolutional layer, three fully connected layers, ReLU as activation function and Dropout for regularization: